-SheDecides is a growing movement uniting the talents and opportunities of citizens, businesses, governments, young people, international organisations, foundations, and NGOs to ensure that every girl and woman has access to the range and quality of care that she needs– without fear, without judgement, without question.
+SheDecides is a growing movement uniting the energy, drive, anger and influence of the widest range of citizens, businesses, governments, parliamentarians, young people, international organisations, foundations, collectives, NGOs, grassroots activists, health and legal professionals, academics, artists and everybody who cares about the rights of girls and women.
+We work to ensure that every girl and woman has access to the range and quality of care that she needs– without fear, without judgement, without question.
 Together, we create a new normal: where every girl and every woman can decide what happens to her body.

 Read and sign the manifesto here